-- Terminology Database: A growing database of terms that define the world of 2212, in which Karbon takes place (or around then). - The World of Tomorrow: A look into the world in which Karbon is set.
-While the world is meant to be player defined, this gives you a brush to paint your future with as you play Karbon.
+- Terminology Database: A growing database of terms that define the world of 2212, in which Karbon takes place (or around then). - The Whitelist: The Whitelist, a database of stock gear for Agents in Karbon. - Agent Concepts: A set of stock 'concept' Agents that only need some finishing touches, nearly ready to play. - Agent Options: The options available for Agents, each of these cost 2 Agent points or an advancement. - The World of Tomorrow: A look into the world in which Karbon is set.
+While the world is meant to be player defined, this gives you a brush to paint your future with as you play Karbon. - Play Tests: Play test pages for Karbon.